Personal Protective Equipment — General Requirements (29 CFR 1926.95)

 PPE violations are among the most preventable OSHA citations.
 Most result from either a missing hazard assessment document or workers simply not wearing required equipment.
 These are visible violations that inspectors identify within minutes of arriving on site:

-- No written hazard assessment for PPE selection
+- No written hazard assessment documentation

 Penalty Exposure